 - IEC 82304-1 Health Software: General requirements for safety has been published.
 It is intended that this standard be harmonized in the EU, but it is not clear when this may happen.
 Although this standard has not been harmonized in the EU, notified bodies are treating it as "state-of-the-art" and are likely to expect it to be used for software products that are regulated as medical devices. - A first committee draft of the second edition of IEC 62304 was circulated in 2016.
 The second edition will expand the scope of the standard to health software.
 A second committee draft for comment has been circulated.
 The working group met in June to resolve comments on the second committee draft and will meet again in November.
-They hope to have another draft by early in 2018. - IEC TR 80002-2 Medical device software Part 2: Validation of software for medical device quality systems has been published.
+A committee draft for vote will be submitted to IEC before the end of 2017.
+IEC will go through an editing phase and then a two month translation period, so the draft should be available for review around the beginning of March, 2018. - IEC TR 80002-2 Medical device software Part 2: Validation of software for medical device quality systems has been published.
 This TR provides guidance for new requirements in ISO 13485:2016 for validating software used in quality systems.
 ISO/TR 80002-2:2017 applies to any software used in device design, testing, component acceptance, manufacturing, labelling, packaging, distribution and complaint handling or to automate any other aspect of a medical device quality system as described in ISO 13485. - A new standard for health software covering all parts of the life cycle was started in 2016, ISO 81001-1 Health software and health IT systems safety, effectiveness and security Part 1: Foundational principles, concepts, and terms.
 A committee draft for comment will be circulated in 2017.
 The standard is planned to be published in 2020. - AAMI is working on a multi-part standard for health software and health IT.
 These standards are intended for HIT products that are not regulated by the FDA but that are (or may be in the future) certified under ONC rules.
 Four parts have begun work: - AAMI HIT1000-1, Health IT software and systems Part 1: Fundamental concepts and principles This part of the standard has been circulated for vote as a provisional US standard. - o AAMI HIT1000-2, Health IT software and systems Part 2: Application of quality systems principles and practices - o AAMI HIT1000-3, Health IT software and systems Part 3: Application of risk management - o AAMI HIT1000-4, HIT1000-4, Health IT software and systems Part 4: Application of human factors engineering